Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Webflow offers limited eCommerce functionality when compared with options available for WordPress.
 The number of products you can sell depends on your plan (starting from the eCommerce Standard plan at $29 per month for 500 products).

 They use Stripe as the payment service.
-With the Standard plan, Webflow will also charge a 2% fee per transaction apart from Stripe’s transaction fees.
+With the Standard plan, Webflow will also charge a 2% fee per transaction in addition to Stripe’s transaction fees.

 Adding products to your site is easy.
 You fill out a form to provide product details, images, and other options.

 Webflow is not suitable for selling membership or subscription-based products.
-It can be used to sell digital goods like software, apps, music, ebooks, and more.
+However, it can be used to sell digital goods such as software, apps, music, ebooks, and more.

 Winner – WordPress

 WordPress has a more flexible platform to sell anything you want.
-It has more payment options, add-ons, and no restrictions on how many products you add.
+It has more payment options and add-ons, and there are no restrictions on how many products you add.

-You can use WooCommerce or any other eCommerce plugin to get started.
-You also have the freedom to move your store to any other hosting service without breaking anything.
+You can get started using WooCommerce or any other eCommerce plugin.
+You can also move your store to any other hosting service without breaking anything.

 Webflow is more expensive, charges a transaction fee (on the standard plan), limits the number of products, and there are fewer features/integrations available.

-If you want to rank higher on search engines and boost your website traffic, then it’s important that you select an SEO-friendly platform for your website.
+If you want to rank higher on search engines and boost your website traffic, you must select an SEO-friendly platform.

 Let’s find out whether WordPress or Workflow is better for SEO.